airyhq/airy/docs/docs/concepts/design-principles.md

 sidebar_label: Design Principles
 ---

-The design of the Airy Core heavily relies on a few core ideas.
+The design of Airy Core heavily relies on a few core ideas.
 The goal of this document is to provide context about these ideas and how they affected the way the platform is built.